Note: True left and true right refer to the side of the valley or river when facing and looking downstream.

-Arthur's Pass Village - Crow Hut
+Arthur's Pass village to Crow Hut

-Avalanche Peak Ridge to scree slope
+Avalanche Peak to scree slope

-Time: 1 hr
+Time: 1 hour

 From the shingle scree, head north-west under the main peak to a saddle between Avalanche Peak and the main Rolleston ridge.
-From the saddle, sidle on the eastern (village) side of the ridge, down to the main ridge towards Mt Rolleston.
-Continue along this ridge about half an hour until you reach a marked point indicating the descent point into the Crow Valley.
+From the saddle, sidle on the eastern (village) side of the ridge, down to the main ridge towards Mount Rolleston.
+Continue along this ridge for about 30 minutes until you reach a marked point indicating the descent point into the Crow valley.

 Scree slope to Crow Hut

-Time: 1 hr 30 min
+Time: 1 hour 30 minutes

 The route leaves the ridge and a scree slope takes you all the way to the Crow River.

 There are four features to check that you are at the right place:

 This scree provides a good, bluff-free descent, but is avalanche prone in heavy snow.
 Take care not to dislodge loose rock onto people below you.
-Beware of rock fall.
+Beware of rockfall.

-Towards the bottom, this long scree narrows before fanning out.
-From here you can see Crow Hut on the true right bank of the Crow River.
+Towards the bottom this long scree narrows before fanning out.
+From here you can see Crow Hut on the true right bank of Crow River.

 Follow the riverbed downstream for 20 minutes to the hut.
-Look for a crossing as far above the hut as possible, if the river is high.
-The 10-bunk hut stands in a clearing on the bush edge.
+If the river is high, look for a crossing as far above the hut as possible.
+The 10-bunk hut stands in a clearing on a terrace at the bush edge.
 The Crow face of Rolleston at the head of the valley is a popular winter climbing route.